-In 2007, the Compensation Committee established annual performance-based target bonus percentages for all employees based on their position at the Company in amounts ranging from

-5%-50% of their base salaries, specifically, 30% for Vice Presidents, 40% for Senior Vice Presidents and 50% for our Chief Executive Officer.
+The Compensation Committee has established annual performance-based target bonus percentages for all employees based on their position at the Company in amounts ranging from 5%-50% of their base salaries.
+For our NEOs specifically, the target bonus percentages are 30% for Vice Presidents, 40% for Senior Vice Presidents and 50% for our Chief Executive Officer.
 These targets were developed in 2007 based on the recommendations of W.T.
-Haigh and the Radford Survey data available at that time and remain unchanged.
+Haigh and the Radford Survey data available at that time and remain unchanged, except as described below under the heading "Post-2012 Compensation Actions.
 In its sole discretion, the Compensation Committee may, however, award bonuses above or below these amounts on a case-by-case basis and may elect to structure the bonus in cash, equity or a combination of both cash and equity, with the equity portion vesting immediately or at a later date, or may decide to not award bonus payments at all, notwithstanding the achievement of particular goals or individual contributions.
 Payment of a bonus is conditioned on the executive remaining employed by the Company at the time the award is actually paid.

-In March 2012, the Compensation Committee exercised its discretion to award cash bonuses for 2011 performance.
-For the reasons discussed below, the Compensation Committee awarded Dr. Bahcall, our Chief Executive Officer, and Mr. Ehrlich and Dr. Koya, cash bonuses equal to 90% of their respective target bonus amounts.
-Based on the failure to meet certain partnership objectives, Mr. Singh was awarded a cash bonus equal to 65% of his target bonus amount.
-For exceptional individual performance, Dr. Vukovic was awarded a cash bonus equal to 100% of his target bonus amount.
+In March 2013, the Compensation Committee exercised its discretion to award cash bonuses for 2012 performance.
+For the reasons discussed below, the Compensation Committee awarded Dr. Bahcall, our Chief Executive Officer, and Mr. Ehrlich, Ms. Rieder, Dr. Vukovic and Mr. Singh cash bonuses equal to 100% of their respective target bonus amounts.
 The target bonus amounts and amounts of the bonuses awarded to our named executive officers are set forth below.

-Our primary corporate, financial and operational goals for our 2011 fiscal year were:
+Our primary corporate, financial and operational goals for our 2012 fiscal year were to:

-- achieving certain clinical goals for our ganetespib (formerly, STA-9090) program; - achieving certain non-clinical operational goals for ganetespib, related to enhancing strategic positioning and establishing a supporting package to advance the program towards NDA filing; - achieving certain additional research milestones with respect to our broader Hsp90 inhibitor program; - creating attractive options for partnerships and other sources of non-dilutive capital; - enhancing our organizational capabilities, while continuing to manage our finances judiciously; and - continuing to attract and retain the best employees.
+- achieve certain clinical goals for our ganetespib (formerly, STA-9090) program; - achieve certain non-clinical operational goals for ganetespib, related to enhancing strategic positioning and establishing a supporting package to advance the program towards NDA filing; - achieve certain additional research milestones with respect to our broader Hsp90 inhibitor program; - create attractive options for partnerships and other sources of non-dilutive capital; - maintain an adequate cash balance, including raising capital when needed; - enhance our organizational capabilities, while continuing to manage our finances judiciously; and - continue to attract and retain the best employees.

-In March 2012, the Compensation Committee considered our performance against the 2011 goals.
-The Compensation Committee reviewed progress against each of the specific corporate, financial, and operational goals and concluded that the progress made in 2011 merited awarding cash bonuses to our named executive officers and other employees.
-The Compensation Committee concluded that while we did not achieve all corporate goals in 2011 at optimal levels, including certain partnership objectives formulated at the beginning of the year, we successfully exceeded expectations with respect to others goals, in particular, enhancing the value and strategic position of the ganetespib program, as well as the fact that we secured financing on attractive terms.
+In March 2013, the Compensation Committee considered our performance against the 2012 goals.
+The Compensation Committee reviewed progress against each of the specific corporate, financial, and operational goals and concluded that the progress made in 2012 merited awarding cash bonuses to our named executive officers and other employees.
+The Compensation Committee concluded that while we did not achieve all corporate goals in 2012 at optimal levels, including certain partnership objectives formulated at the beginning of the year, certain of these goals were deprioritized or intentionally delayed for strategic reasons during the course of 2012.
+The Compensation Committee concluded that we successfully exceeded expectations with respect to the most critical corporate goals, in particular, enhancing the value and strategic position of the ganetespib program.
 In addition, the Compensation Committee considered individual performance in assessing the appropriate level of cash bonus awarded to our executives at the Vice President level and above, including our named executive officers.
-Balancing these factors, the Compensation Committee decided to award a cash bonus in the 50-100% range to our executives at the Vice President level and above, and more specifically, at the 90% target level to three of our five named executive officers, Dr. Bahcall, Mr. Ehrlich, and Dr. Koya.
-Based on the failure to meet certain partnership objectives, Mr. Singh was awarded 65% of his target bonus amount.
-Dr. Vukovic was awarded 100% of his target bonus amount to reflect exceptional individual performance in connection with our ganetespib clinical program.
+Balancing these factors, the Compensation Committee decided to award a cash bonus in the 80-100% range to our executives at the Vice President level and above, and more specifically, at the 100% target level for all five of our named executive officers.